ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 After setting up the prerequisites we can start with the YAML pipeline.
 The pipeline starts with the variables section.

-I wanted to give the Azure Pipelines environment a random name so I can run multiple instances of the pipeline in parallel without them interfering with eachother.
+I wanted to give the Azure Pipelines environment a random name so I can run multiple instances of the pipeline in parallel without them interfering with each other.
 I introduced the `environmentName` variable for this purpose.

 ```yaml
 variables: